NSphere-SIDM/NSphere-SIDM/README.md

 ## Examples

-Two Jupyter Notebook examples demonstrate how to load and visualize simulation output:
+Three Jupyter Notebook examples demonstrate how to load and visualize simulation output:

 *   **[Example 1](https://nsphere-sidm.github.io/NSphere-SIDM/examples/notebooks/nsphere_notebook_example1.html): `examples/nsphere_notebook_example1.ipynb`**: Shows how to create phase-space and density profile animations from the `.dat` files generated by `./nsphere`.
 This provides a starting point for custom analysis and visualization using Python and demonstrates how to read NSphere binary data formats.
 See the notebook itself for prerequisites and usage instructions.

-*   **[Example 2](https://nsphere-sidm.github.io/NSphere-SIDM/examples/notebooks/nsphere_notebook_example2.html): `examples/nsphere_notebook_example2.ipynb`**: Advanced SIDM analysis notebook that reproduces the figures from the [SIDM paper](https://arxiv.org/abs/2506.04334).
+*   **[Example 2](https://nsphere-sidm.github.io/NSphere-SIDM/examples/notebooks/nsphere_notebook_example2.html): `examples/nsphere_notebook_example2.ipynb`**: SIDM analysis notebook that reproduces the figures from the [SIDM paper](https://arxiv.org/abs/2506.04334).
 This notebook demonstrates phase-space evolution animations with power-law color scaling, core region analysis focusing on gravitational collapse (12.4-16.4 Gyr), density profile evolution showing core formation, particle count and velocity dispersion tracking in inner regions, and plot generation.

+*   **[Example 3](https://nsphere-sidm.github.io/NSphere-SIDM/examples/notebooks/nsphere_notebook_example3.html): `examples/nsphere_notebook_example3.ipynb`**: Anisotropic SIDM halo analysis that reproduces all 7 figures from the [velocity-anisotropy paper](https://arxiv.org/abs/2510.23705).
+Demonstrates phase-space density comparison for constant-β models (β = -1/2, 0, 1/2), evolution analysis including particle count, velocity dispersion, and β(r) tracking for 5 anisotropy values, Osipkov-Merritt analysis with 11 configurations showing non-monotonic collapse behavior, theoretical velocity dispersion profiles for both constant-β and OM models, and PDF generation control via boolean flags for publication-ready output.

 You can explore these notebooks using Jupyter Lab or Jupyter Notebook after activating the Python environment (`source ./activate_nsphere` from the project root), navigating to the `examples/` directory, and launching `jupyter notebook` or `jupyter lab`.